rm511130/Tanzu-Workshop-TKGI/README.md

 vm-57da0f21-d1ee-4a70-6c37-2276ba0920e4   83m          4%     1083Mi          28%
 ```

 - Comparing the results shown above with the previous `kubectl top nodes` output, we can see that the 2nd VM Worker Node has grown its memory utilization from `20%` to `28%`.
 This change indicates that the single `pod` running the `Petclinic` App was allocated to run in the 2nd VM Worker Node.
-We can confirm this by executing the following commmand:
+We can confirm this by executing the following command:

 ```
 kubectl get pods -o json | grep 'nodeName\|\"name\"' | grep 'fact\"\|nic\"\|ome\"\|vm'